 Washington is the most trade dependent state in the country.
 Goods move between Washington and domestic and overseas markets via Washington's waterways.
+Employees of Washington's maritime industry earn a family wage as they contribute to Washington's economic security and provide a critical service to our trade economy.
 Barges like these seen transiting Bonneville Lock can move 120,000 bushels of export wheat apiece.
-A typical 4-barge tow keeps 120 trucks off the road, reduces CO2 emissions by 90%, and greatly decreases the risk of tr
+A typical 4-barge tow keeps 120 trucks off the road, reduces CO2 emissions by 90%, and greatly decreases the risk of traffic fatalities.

-WASHINGTON ENVIRONMENTAL IMPACT

-WHICH WOULD YOU RATHER HAVE MOVING GOODS ACROSS OUR STATE?
+WASHINGTON ENVIRONMENTAL IMPACT WHICH WOULD YOU RATHER HAVE MOVING GOODS ACROSS OUR STATE?